envoyproxy/ratelimit/README.md

 1. `REDIS_PERSECOND_URL`
 1. `REDIS_PERSECOND_POOL_SIZE`

-This setup will use the redis server configured with the `_PERSECOND_` vars for per second limits, and the other redis server for all other limits.
+This setup will use the Redis server configured with the `_PERSECOND_` vars for per second limits, and the other Redis server for all other limits.

 # Contact